2019 rates: $1,290. Full tuition must be received by April 5, 2019.

 Newman is conveniently located about two blocks away from the St. Charles Avenue Streetcar Line.The streetcar runs from downtown at Canal St., down St. Charles Avenue, and to the intersection of Carrollton and Claiborne Avenues.

 Auditions will be held during the first couple days of the conservatory.
-Students will spend the first day of the Conservatory learning audition skills, getting to know the show, and selecting a targeted audition piece for the show.
+Students will spend the first day of the Workshop learning audition skills, getting to know the show, and selecting a targeted audition piece for the show.
 On the second day, students will spend the morning sessions practicing their audition pieces with the actual auditions being held that afternoon.

 No, students are expected to be dropped off and picked up promptly or to have other arrangements in place.